mscheltienne/meg-tests/doc/meg-session.rst

 During screening, the participant is positioned in the MEG and the signal is monitored for a short period of time.
 Screening is an iterative process where we try to identify and remove all sources of interference.
-Common sources of interference are: braces, dental retainers, piercings, make-up, bra.
+Common sources of interference are: braces, dental retainers, piercings, make-up, bra, .. see :ref:`meg-contraindications:MEG contraindications` for an exhaustive list.

 .. note::